adhall13/pwn.college_Anuhya/ComprehendingCommands.md

 ## What I learnt
 I learnt that `cat` reads and outputs file contents and can concatenate multiple files when given multiple arguments.
 If no arguments are supplied, `cat` reads from standard input.
 The shell’s home directory can be referenced by `~` or `$HOME`, and file permissions determine whether `cat` can read the file.

+## References
+None used for this challenge

 # Catting Absolute Paths
 The challenge is asking you to read the hidden flag file that lives at an absolute path (`/flag`)

 ## The Solve
-To solve the challenge, we run a command that reads the absolute path `/flag` —for example `cat /flag` —instead of relying on a file named flag in the current directory.
+To solve the challenge, we run a command that reads the absolute path `/flag` —for example, `cat /flag` —instead of relying on a file named flag in the current directory.
 The DESCRIPTION already tells us `/flag` is readable, so supplying the absolute path as an argument to a file-reading utility like `cat`

 code:
 ```